 “Make It Fake - For the Animals Sake” - Fur Campaign Film : Project Commissioned by Humane Society International

 Humane Society International(HSI) approached Tracks to produce a campaign film to support their new campaign encouraging consumers to check if fake fur items they were buying were actually made from faux fur.
 Tracks came up with a concept for the film as well as scripting, filming and editing the film.The film was viewed by 27,000 people on Facebook within its first week of its release.
-Watch the video.
+Watch the film here

 Fur Farms In Europe.
 An investigation into fur farms in Belgium - Project Commissioned by the GAIA 2016